 Like most house projects, many people question what the cost of waterproofing a cellar is.
 There is no set cost because there are many different factors that can influence the overall price, including the size of the basement, the level of ground water, the type of system that is being used, and whether or not there is any damage (unforeseen or not) that needs addressing.

-We recommend getting a free site survey from our team.
-It’s completely free and there is no obligation to use Garratt's Damp and Timber for any work that is carried out, although we do have over 20 years of experience in basement tanking and are experts in the field.
+We recommend getting a site survey from our team.
+It’s completely and there is no obligation to use Garratt's Damp and Timber for any work that is carried out, although we do have over 20 years of experience in basement tanking and are experts in the field.

 Our specialist team will come out to your property and assess what the source of damp is and give you a recommendation for treatment moving forward.
 We can also provide further advice about waterproofing your home.
 We will then give you a quote.

 We work across the London and Greater London area.
 If you’re local to us and want to find out more about basement tanking and waterproofing your cellar, please call us on 020 8535 7536.
-Alternatively, contact us online to enquire about a free site survey.
+Alternatively, contact us online to enquire about a site survey.